sngn/sngn/pkgs/eslint-plugin-split-and-sort-imports/README.md

 ## State of plugin and future

 The plugin should be functional and safe to use, but I am not so happy with the grouping functionality (`rxSource` for instance).
 I will try to improve this.
-So the config interface is not yet stable.
+So the configuration interface is not yet stable.
 When I am happy with everything, I will push the version to `1`.
 So for now, minor version changes almost certainly signify a breaking change.